- Admission Tuition Deposit

 Activity and Service Fee

-All students must pay an activity and service fee that is assessed on a per credit-hour or semiannual basis and is included in the basic rate per credit hour.
-(UF-3.0372 Regulations of the University of Florida)
+All students must pay an activity and service fee that is assessed on a per credit-hour or semiannual basis.
+(UF-3.0372, Regulations of the University of Florida)

-All students must pay an athletic fee that is assessed on a per credit-hour or semiannual basis and is included in the basic rate per credit hour.
-Graduate research and teaching assistants enrolled for eight (8) or more credits during the fall or spring semesters and all other students enrolled for nine (9) or more credits (except students enrolled in a New World School of the Arts degree program and other students not required to pay the athletic fee) are eligible to purchase athletic tickets at the student rate.
-(UF-3.0372 Regulations of the University of Florida)
+All students must pay an athletic fee that is assessed on a per credit-hour or semiannual basis.
+Half-time graduate research and teaching assistants enrolled for eight (8) or more credit hours during the Fall or Spring Semester and all other students enrolled for nine (9) or more credit hours (except students enrolled in a New World School of the Arts degree program and other students not required to pay the athletic fee) are eligible to purchase football tickets at the student rate.
+(UF-3.0372, Regulations of the University of Florida)

 Diploma Replacement Fee

-Each diploma ordered after a student’s initial degree application can result in a diploma replacement charge not to exceed $10.
-(UF-3.0376(13) Regulations of the University of Florida)
+Each diploma ordered after a student’s initial degree application can result in a diploma replacement charge, variable, not to exceed $10.00 per item.
+(UF-3.0376, Regulations of the University of Florida)

 Distance Learning Fee

 Online courses may be assessed a per credit hour amount.
 (1009.24, Florida Statutes)

-All students must pay a health fee that is assessed on a per credit-hour or semiannual basis and is included in the basic rate per credit hour.
-The health fee maintains the university’s Student Health Service and is not part of any health insurance a student may purchase.
-(UF-3.0372 Regulations of the University of Florida.)
+All students must pay a health fee that is assessed on a per credit-hour or semiannual basis.
+The health fee is not part of any health insurance a student may purchase.
+(UF-3.0372, Regulations of the University of Florida.)